MakerPrepLA/makerprepla/lessons/lesson6_javascript_and_the_dom/lesson6.md

 4. Create a variable called `welcome_message` and construct a welcoming message using their name.
 5. Make your welcome message visible on the page using querySelector and textContent.
 6. Prompt the user for their hometown and save their answer as a variable called `town`
-7. Put an empty `<span>` with the id of `hometown` on the page in the middle of an existing sentence already on the page letting them know how nice it is to have a visitor from ___.
+7. Put an empty `<span>` with the id of `hometown` on the page in the middle of an existing sentence already on the page letting them know how nice it is to have a visitor from ___ .
 8. Use the `town` variable and the `#hometown` span to make the compliment complete!

-### Exercise: Shuffle!
+### Exercise 9: Shuffle!

 1. Create a `<div>` with an id of `source`, and one with the id of `destination`, each with some text inside.
 2. Fetch the textContent of `source` and save it as a variable.